 Topaz Studio 2, Adjust AI, DeNoise AI, Gigapixel AI and Sharpen AI can all be used as a plugin.

 Please note, JPEG to RAW AI is currently standalone only.
-Mask AI is not designed to work in Lightroom but it performs well in Photoshop and Topaz Studio 2.
+Mask AI is not designed to work in Lightroom but does operate in Photoshop and Topaz Studio 2.

 - Lightroom 4-6

 - Lightroom CC 2019